 Medical Device Academy released a new webinar this week for training companies on good documentation practices.

 The webpage also includes an exam for training people on good documentation practices.
-The exam serves as an effectiveness check for the training, but we recommend that process owners monitor these processes–especially if the process is manual.
+The exam serves as a useful check for the training, but we recommend that process owners monitor these processes–especially if the process is manual.
 For example, QC inspectors will complete inspection records and file the record as a quality system record.
-The QC supervisor, or process owner, should periodically review this records for completeness and accuracy.
+The QC supervisor, or process owner, should periodically review these records for completeness and accuracy.
 If the supervisor notices an error, the supervisor should notify the inspector and have them correct the mistake.
 The supervisor should also track how many times each error is made and specifically where errors are occurring.
-Collection of this data gives the supervisor trend data to help them identify which forms need to be updated to prevent errors and which employees require retraining.
-This data also provides evidence of competency for each employee with regard to good documentation practices.
+The collection of this data gives the supervisor trend data to help them identify which forms need to be updated to prevent mistakes and which employees require retraining.
+This data also provides evidence of competency for each employee concerning good documentation practices.

 After you have completed the training, you might also be interested in downloading our procedures for Document Control, Control of Records and Training: